ghaxx/akka-tests/scala-programming-questions.md

 * Where is offset stored?
 * Can you read from custom offset?
 * What is partitioning?
     * What could be a use case for partitions?
+* What is Kafka cluster?
+* What is zookeeper used for?

 ##### JVM: